SCHURTER_Logo_white.eps

 Examples:

-• ambient air temperature is considerably higher inside of an equipment than outside (TA2 > TA1)A2A1
+• Ambient air temperature is considerably higher inside of an equipment than outside (TA2 > TA1)

-• cross-section of the conductor, unfavourable heat dissipation
+• Cross-section of the conductor, unfavourable heat dissipation

-• heat influence of adjacent components
+• Heat influence of adjacent components

 Therefore, temperature measurements on the appliance under normal and faulty conditions are absolutely necessary.